Research

 “Carbon Nanotubes in Emulsion-templated Porous Polymers: Polymer Nanoparticles, Sulfonation, and Conductivity”

-“‘Ball of String’ Textured Protuberances within a Porous Shape Memory Polymer”___________________________________________________________________________
+“‘Ball of String’ Textured Protuberances within a Porous Shape Memory Polymer”

-“Synthesis of Degradable PolyHIPEs by AGET ATRP”___________________________________________________________________________
+“Synthesis of Degradable PolyHIPEs by AGET ATRP”

-“PEO-Based Star Copolymers as Stabilizers for Water-in-Oil or Oil-in-Water Emulsions”___________________________________________________________________________
+“PEO-Based Star Copolymers as Stabilizers for Water-in-Oil or Oil-in-Water Emulsions”

-“Shape Memory Polymer Foams from Emulsion Templating”___________________________________________________________________________
+“Shape Memory Polymer Foams from Emulsion Templating”

 “One-Pot Synthesis of Elastomeric Monoliths Filled with Individually Encapsulated Liquid Droplets”